digitalservicebund/a2j-rechtsantragstelle/doc/adr/0013-no-caching-on-routes-with-flowid.md

 ## Decision

-We decided to ask the browser to not cache pages also if the user is on one of hour FlowId Pages and we setting the `Cache-Control: no-store` header.
+We decided to ask the browser to not cache pages also if the user is on one of our FlowId Pages and we set the `Cache-Control: no-store` header.

 This ensures that the user's interactions with the Formular and Vorabcheck pages function correctly across pages, as none of the pages can be cached.